BuiltInDetroit/awesome-industrial/README.md

 Discussion forums and platforms dedicated to helping people learn about and discuss Industry 4.0 topics.

-* [ManufacturingOpen Discord Server](https://discord.gg/ssvcVNJ) - The official Discord chat server for ManufacturingOpen workshops, walkthroughs, Industry 4.0 conversations and help.
+* [ManufacturingOpen Discord Server](https://discord.gg/ssvcVNJ) - The official Discord chat server for ManufacturingOpen workshops, walkthroughs, Industry 4.0 conversations, feedback and general help.

 ## Trade Shows and Events